angular/angular/aio/content/guide/static-query-migration.md

-# Static Query Migration Guide
+# Static query migration guide
 ​
 **Important note for library authors: This migration is especially crucial for library authors to facilitate their users upgrading to version 9 when it becomes available (approx Oct 2019).**